doyousketch2/eAWB/README.md

 look at histogram for each of the colors,
 and decide where it needs more: highlights or shadows.

+I would venture a guess highlights may need more to be consistant.
+6 or 7 here may be a better choice.
+I may set this as the default.

 ![image](https://pbs.twimg.com/media/DTzLQn_WAAESxH9?format=jpg)

 When you open your histogram and look at where the ranges are,